gfredericks/eiPlog/README.markdown

 **POST /logs/:appname/:eventname**
 Content should be a JSON string like:

-> {context: "some-context", details: "blah blah blah"}
+> {"context": "some-context", "details": "blah blah blah"}
+> // Be sure to include double quotes around the keys, which is
+> //   necessary for valid JSON

 Both of the following routes can have query string parameters of "begin" and "end" formatted as "YYYYMMDDHHMMSS" to specify a